 Technicians are responsible for surveying a number of randomly selected patches of forest, which are each divided into 3×3 grids of survey points.
 By standing in one place and counting birds at each evenly spaced point in a grid, the technicians minimize double-counting birds, and get a representative subsample of birds present in each grid.

-Of course, even skilled birdwatchers won’t detect every bird at a point.
-To get around this, scientists working with NEON data adjust each bird count to account for birds that were present, but undetected by the observer.
+Even skilled birders won’t detect every bird at a point.
+To get around this, NEON scientists adjust bird count data with models that account for birds that were present, but undetected by the observer.

 Observers are also less likely to detect birds that are far away from them, and more likely to notice birds that are close by.
-Field technicians record their distance from each bird with a rangefinder; birds that were farther away are given more “weight” in the model for calculating actual bird abundance.
+So, field technicians record their distance from each bird with a rangefinder; distant birds are given more “weight” in the model for calculating actual bird abundance.
+This is based on the assumption that the technician recorded most nearby birds, but missed more that were further away.

 Next week, I’ll be posting some entries from my field notebook, and a typical day in the life of a Mass Audubon/NEON bird technician.
 Stay tuned for some stories from the field.